 After sometimes hours of deliberation I, nine times out of 10, go with the same dress.
 And then, at last, I get in bed and get back to researching the company, studying up on my interviewers and rehearsing my answers to common interview questions.

 If you're like me, you could benefit from saving some time on trying on a million different outfits — time that could be better spent actually preparing for your interview.
 So I've rounded up six interview outfit "rules" you probably didn't know.
 I'm not saying you should abide by these rules (after all, it upsets me that some of them exist), but I am saying that they are worth knowing about in the often image-obsessed (and sexist) professional world we live in.

+Wondering, what is the best color to wear to an interview?
 Like I'd figured, black is a good go-to color.
 According to 2017 research from SmartRecruiters, in tandem with Hiring Success, black was the safest choice of the surveyed 180 applicants who got hired.
 In fact, 70 percent of the hired candidates reported wearing mostly black outfits to interviews, while just 33 percent of the rejected candidates wore black.